-I first describe the data that are used in the empirical investigation of forecasting performance.
+I first describe the data that is used in the empirical investigation of forecasting performance.

-ID is the implied probability distribution that is computed from a set of option prices (closing price) with the same time-to-maturity, but with different exercise prices.
-RD is the subsequently realized distribution of stock price changes during the period from the option trading day to maturity day, while HD represents the distribution of stock price changes during the preceding 30 business days.
-By using summary statistics for these three distributions, I will examine the forecasting power of ID on RD, compared with HD.
+ID (implied distribution) is the implied probability distribution that is computed from a set of option prices (closing price) with the same time-to-maturity, but with different exercise prices.
+RD (realized distribution) is the subsequently realized distribution of stock price changes during the period from the option trading day to maturity day while HD (historical distribution) represents the distribution of stock price changes during the preceding 30 business days.
+By using summary statistics for these three distributions, I will examine the forecasting power of ID on RD, compared with HD.6